How to handle a flat tire

 • 1x Tree saver strap

 Note: Always bring an extra belt.
-For the money/weight, it may be the difference between walking or driving.
+For the money and weight, it may be the difference between walking and driving.

 Here is a great video on how to recover your UTV using your winch: